 Using Image Recognition to Get Rid of System Notification Popups

-With iOS notifications there are typically two buttons to select activity for approving and getting rid of that notification.
+With iOS notifications there are typically two buttons to select an activity for approving and getting rid of that notification.
 The image recognition example can work the same way and do the click for you (and for your actual test script).
-Typically on iOS there are two
+Typically on iOS, there are two

 If you are interested to learn how image recognition can help in these kinds of system notification popups, take a look at this blog.